Cancer The Path to Healing: This has got to come out…

 Cancer The Path to Healing: The Emotional Aspect of Cancer

 One very important aspect that I want to mention is the emotional effect that a cancer diagnosis has on a person.
 During my initial consult, Dr. Group asked me how I was doing emotionally.
-I told him basically I was devastated and not handling the diagnosis well.
+I told him I was devastated and not handling the diagnosis well.
 My mind seemed to be completely “out-of-control” with an over-abundance of “what ifs” and made-up scenarios.
-I had a very bad case of “victim” mentality as well as a “why me” mentality.
-Each week Dr. Group counseled and educated about the tools needed to get control of my mind and emotions.
+I had a very bad case of “victim” mentality.
+Each week Dr. Group counseled and educated me about the tools needed to get control of my mind and emotions.
 I’ll admit I wasn’t a very fast learner in this area.
 I needed to hear concepts over and over and finally I would start to grasp some of them…still very slowly, though.
 In a nutshell, I needed to actually believe (mind and heart) that I would get well; however, my mind kept reminding me that I didn’t know very many with cancer who had actually achieved wellness and stayed well.
 Seemingly, my biggest battle was with my mind!

 Dr. Group suggested that I think of my progress as climbing a ladder.
 It was okay to stay on the same step for a short time, but I needed to be careful not to fall back.
 Did I take some steps back?
 You bet I did.
 Between Dr. Group and Robert, I wasn’t allowed to stay on those steps for very long.
-Both fo these guys were tremendous coaches and were not one bit afraid of “getting on my case” when I tended to get overwhelmed with self-pity or doubt.
+Both of these men were tremendous coaches and were not one bit afraid of “getting on my case” when I tended to get overwhelmed with self-pity or doubt.
 I realize, now, just how important it is to have people who are willing to “kick your backside” in order to get you back on track.
 Yes, there is a time and place for sympathy, but not when you are out there fighting for your life!

 Time to Test…Dealing with Negativity

 In April of 2001, Dr. Group decided it was time to do an AMAS test, a highly sensitive blood test that measures cancer cells in the blood.
 It can detect cancer cells as early as sixteen months before the conventional tests.
 A normal or cancer-free score is 134 and below.
 My first reading was 188, which was on the high side of low.
 I was not happy with the results and immediately allowed my mind to convince me that I was getting worse instead of better.
 The tears flowed and defeat, once again, was knocking at the door of my mind.
 Had I made the wrong choice?
 Was choosing alternative medicine playing with my life?
 All kinds of questions entered my mind and, yes, panic was beginning.
 As I talked to Dr. Group about the results, he said that he believed this number was actually on its way down and that I would continue to get well and would be okay.
 (Years later I learned that he had not wanted to do an AMAS test in the beginning because he knew it would probably come back on the high side and the effect on me, emotionally, would not be conducive to my health.)
 On its way down?
 I would continue to get well and be okay?
 Hmmm, with my negative thinking, I had never even entertained the possibility that the numbers were going down!
-And, by the way, Dr. Group was correct – the numbers were on the way down!
+And, by the way, Dr. Group was correct – the numbers were on their way down!

 Time Away to Reflect